Benedict Arnold: A Question of Honor: Plot

 Six months later, Arnold and Peggy are living right beside West Point with their infant son Edward Arnold.
-Arnold meets with Joshua Smith who informs him that André will meet with him aboard the HMS Vulture.
+Arnold meets with Joshua Smith who informs him that André will meet with him aboard HMS Vulture.
 However the ship opens fire on him.
 Peggy informs him that it was a gunboat that opened fire on him not the Vulture.
 Arnold informs her Washington and his General Staff are coming.
 Peggy tells Benedict that if he delivers them up to the British as well he will no doubt be made a Lord and Viceroy of British America.
 Arnold sends a message to André offering this and demanding that André meet him on land.
 Sir Henry agrees to this and tells André he will be given a knighthood when he returns.
 Franks confronts Arnold about his business with Smith and Arnold tells him Smith is part of a plan to end the war.

 André arrives and they work out the plan to take West Point and the Continental General Staff.
 However, cannons open fire on the Vulture and André is forced to return on land.
 However, he's caught by skinners and turned over to Colonel John Jameson.
 Jameson sends news of "Anderson's" capture to Arnold and the plans to West Point to Washington.
 Upon getting the message, Arnold thanks Franks for his devotion and flees to the Vulture which he escapes on.
 Washington arrives to find the Fort and men unarmed and the sentries missing and demands to know what's going on.
 The messenger with the plans for West Point arrives and delivers them and a letter to His Excellency General Washington.
 Washington tells everyone "Arnold has betrayed us!
 Apparently, he was about to deliver up West Point to the enemy with all of us!
 If our greatest warrior is a traitor can anyone be trusted?!"
 Franks, Smith, and Joseph Calhoon are arrested.
 The men at West Point are called back to the Fort where they are told to put down the picks and shovels Arnold ordered them to carry around and pick up their muskets.
 The cannons are soon put back in place.
 West Point is soon prepared for a British attack.
 Arnold now a British Brigadier General offers himself up for André.
 Sir Henry refuses on the ground a deserter is never given up.
 Arnold replies he does not consider himself a deserter to which Sir Henry tells him "What you think you are and what the world assigns will always be at odds."
 André is hung.